 Whether it's self-care Sunday, errand run Tuesday, food shop Friday — or whatever day of the week you choose to tick off your home to-do list, laundry is likely patiently waiting for you.
 This week, designate a specific laundry day to get it all done.
 I'm talking bed sheets, pillowcases, protectors, duvets, AND pillows.
 Yes, the big bedding refresh.
 But before you get going and start using your washer and dryer to their full potential, can you wash pillows in the washing machine?

-Admittedly, my pillows, along with the rest of my bedding aren't cheap.
-Because I've invested in my sleep, I want to make sure my money goes a long way.
+I spend my time testing a bunch of the best pillows, along with other bedding buys, and they aren't cheap.
 We all know how an incorrect wash cycle can ruin your fave sweater.
 The same goes for bedding, but completely avoiding the wash won't do our pillows any favors either when it comes to longevity.

 So I've asked the experts and found out there's more than just a simple yes or no answer (annoying, but it pays to know how to wash your pillows properly).
 Whether you can wash pillows in the washing machine depends on a couple of things.